-- 1. Create a new application, called MyApp, in DB2 Alphablox by following the steps described in the Application Definitions section of the Administrator's Guide. - Enter MyApp in the Name field. - Enter My App (with a space) in the Display Name field, which defines the label for the application that appears in list on the Applications page. - 2.
-Click the top Applications tab at the top left of the page.
-A list of the available applications opens. - 3.
-Click on the name of your newly created application (My App) in the list of applications.
-Because you have not create any files yet, the directory of files is empty. - 4.
-Navigate to the new application folder on your application server (for WebSphere, the folder is located in the WebSphere installedApps directory).
-Notice that the application includes a WEB-INF directory with a web.xml file and the tlds directory.
-The web.xml file defines application information.
-The tlds directory includes the Blox tag library descriptor file (blox.tld), which defines the Blox tags that you will be use to create analytic views in this tutorial.
-The directory contains other tag library descriptor (TLD) files for other
+- 1. Create a new application, called MyApp, in DB2 Alphablox. - a.
+Log into the DB2 Alphablox Admin Pages as a user who is a member of the administrators group. - b.
+Click the Administration tab. - c.
+Click the Applications link. - d.
+Click the Create button.
+The Create Application page appears. - e.
+Type MyApp in the Name field. - f.
+Type My App (with a space) in the Display Name field, which defines the label for the application that appears in the list on the Applications page. - g.
+Click the Save button to define the new application and return to the Applications page.

-Blox tag libraries (not used in this tutorial), including bloxform.tld, bloxlogic.tld, bloxreport.tld, and bloxui.tld.
+Note: If you are running an Apache Tomcat configuration with an external web server (Apache or IIS), you must perform the steps necessary for your configuration before the application is available.
+For details, see the Administrator's Guide.

+2. Click the top Applications tab at the top left of the page.
+A list of the available applications opens.

+3. Click on the name of your newly created application (My App) in the list of applications.
+Because you did not create any files yet, the directory is empty.
+The new application folder is located on your application server (for a WebSphere server, the folder is located in the WebSphere installedApps directory).

-You have created a DB2 Alphablox application framework that can now have analytic views added to it.
+You created a DB2 Alphablox application framework.
+Next you can add analytic views to it.